hofstadter-io/demos/adhoc-to-module/05/readme.md

 our generators as a module author.
 This is what we will see in this section.

-1. First, make our life easy with some `hof/flow` to dual watch, code gen, and build
+1. First, make our life easy with some `hof/flow`
 1. Reorg some code to setup for easy additions
 1. Reorg the generator defintion and usage
 1. Make the new features and update our demo app